Magnesium Oxide

 Common questions about Magnesium Oxide research

-There are currently 2 peer-reviewed studies on Magnesium Oxide (MgO), involving 91 total participants.
+There are currently 7 peer-reviewed studies on Magnesium Oxide (MgO), involving 7,085 total participants.
 Research covers General, Sleep.
-The overall evidence strength is rated as Moderate.
+The overall evidence strength is rated as Strong.

 Magnesium Oxide has been researched for: General, Sleep.
 Each area has its own body of evidence which you can explore in the study breakdowns above.